BBArikL/BDBot/README.md

 # BDBot
-Bot that post bd strips.
+Bot that post bd strips daily.
 Simple as that